top of page

 2 pinches roasted curry powder (See recipe below

-Add the cashew nuts, coconut milk, water, chili powder, ground cumin, turmeric, green chiles, pandanus leaf, cinnamon stick and salt and bring to a boil.
+Add the cashew nuts, coconut milk, water, chilli powder, ground cumin, turmeric, green chiles, pandanus leaf, cinnamon stick and salt and bring to a boil.
 Simmer for 10 minutes.

 While the curry is simmering, add the ghee to a wide frying pan and heat on medium heat.
-Add the onions, curry leaves and dill seeds and sauté till the onions are well browned, about 5 minutes.
+Add the onions, curry leaves, dill seeds, and sauté until the onions are well browned, about 5 minutes.
 Stir into the simmering curry.
 Taste and adjust for salt.

 To serve, heat the curry to just below boiling.
 Serve in a bowl sprinkled with the roasted curry powder.
 Do not stir in the curry powder.